marmotwb/2.8.x/branches/2.8.x/wb/modules/show_menu2/README.en.txt

-[ul]            <ul> tag including class:   '<ul class="[class]">' [class]         List of classes for that page [menu_title]    Menu title text (HTML entity escaped unless SM2_NOESCAPE flag is used) [page_title]    Page title text (HTML entity escaped unless SM2_NOESCAPE flag is used) [url]           Page URL for the <a> tag
+[ul]            <ul> tag including class:   '<ul class="[class]">' [class]         List of classes for that page [menu_title]    Menu title text (HTML entity escaped unless SM2_NOESCAPE flag is used) [menu_icon_0]	URL poining to an image for display normal - status [menu_icon_1]	URL poining to an image for display active/hover - status [page_title]    Page title text (HTML entity escaped unless SM2_NOESCAPE flag is used) [page_icon]		URL poining to an image relating to the current page [url]           Page URL for the <a> tag
 [target]        Page target for the <a> tag
 [page_id]       Page ID of the current menu item